doecode/server/src/main/java/gov/osti/services/Types.md

 Introduction
 ------------
-Description of services provided by the API back end of DOECode.
+Description of services provided by the API back end of DOE CODE.
 The HTTP `GET` verb is used to retrieve information about various types and lists of acceptable values.

-> The API is available based on `/doecodeapi/services/types` on the DOECode server.
+> The API is available based on `/doecodeapi/services/types` on the DOE CODE server.

 HTTP Request Methods
 --------------------